SESYNC-ci/sesync-ci.github.io/_posts/2018-01-06-research-data-directory.md

 ## Web Browser

-All of our data directories are accessible via your web browser---the portal allows you to upload, download and arrange your data on SESYNC's storage.
+All research data directories are also accessible via a web browser---this portal allows you to upload, download and organize your data on SESYNC's storage.

 1. Go to <https://files.sesync.org>, log in using your SESYNC username and password.
 2. Open the folder corresponding to your project (i.e. `PROJECTNAME-data`)
-3. Upload data.
+3. Upload\download\organize data.

 ## Over SSH